 Warnings showing in Front end

 Logging into Hosting cPanel is easy with a company’s Web Portal, such as Namecheap.
 Once logged in, you can browse to enter the Public_HTML directory.

-In the Public_HTML directory, you can quickly locate the wp-config.php file – the file for WordPress configuration, as its name suggests.
-See the file, location, and surrounding files in the following screenshot.
+In the Public_HTML directory, you can quickly locate the wp-config.php file—the file for WordPress configuration, as its name suggests.
+The following screenshot shows the file, its location, and surrounding files.

+Warnings showing in Front end